IoTReady/prepare_script_awsiot/README.md

 1. Register each device as a unique "thing" on AWS IoT Core server
 2. Create and attach a certificate to the thing you just created
 3. Download the device certificate, private key and public key.
 Use them in your device to successfully SSL verify your device to the AWS IoT server.
+4. Connect to AWS IoT from your device and start pushing data into the cloud!

 > For more details on this, please visit https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html